By Eric | Updated May 26, 2024

 Must-have gear for the Champagne Spa at Boat Harbor

-• Bathing suit (it’s probably best to wear it to the rock pool since there’s no changing rooms)
+- Bathing suit (it’s probably best to wear it to the rock pool since there’s no changing rooms, but then again there’s probably no one around if you need to change behind a towel)

-• Tennis shoes, water shoes, or hiking boots (you’l definitely need some sort of foot protection walking on the rocks)
+- Tennis shoes, water shoes, or hiking boots (you’ll definitely need some sort of foot protection while hiking on the rocks)

-To enjoy the Champagne Pools, bring a GoPro or other waterproof camera or smartphone with a waterproof case to capture the beauty.
+To enjoy the Champagne Pools, bring a GoPro or other waterproof camera or smartphone with a waterproof case.
 This way, you can capture the underwater world in the pools.
 If you need snorkel gear, you can rent it in Nelson Bay.

 For more hiking, go to Tomaree National Park.
 The park has many walking trails, like the Tomaree Head Summit Walk, which offers a beautiful harbor view.
 You should hire a car or join a guided tour; in either case, we highly recommend bringing water, sunscreen, and proper footwear.